Finite-size and quenching effects on hyperuniform structures formed during cooling: Introduction

 In hyperuniform systems, the fluctuations in the density of constituents are suppressed at large wavelengths in the asymptotic limit~\cite{Torquato2003}.
 Consequently, their structure factor typically vanishes as $S(q) \propto q^{\alpha}$ when the reciprocal-space wave vector $q$ approaches $0$, motivating a classification of hyperuniform systems according to ranges of $\alpha$~\cite{Torquato2003}.
 According to the fluctuation-compressibility theorem, at equilibrium the value of $S(q=0)$ is proportional to the compressibility of a system~\cite{PathriaBeale2011}.
-Therefore, theoretically, hyperuniformity can arise at equilibrium only in incompressible systems~\cite{Torquato2018}.
-In general, for low and moderate densities, incompressibility at equilibrium can be achieved only in systems with long-range repulsive interactions between constituents~\cite{Torquato2018}.
+Therefore, theoretically, hyperuniformity can arise at equilibrium only in incompressible systems at positive finite temperatures ~\cite{Torquato2018}.
+On the other hand, hyperuniformity can also arise out-of-equilibrium, where the fluctuation–compressibility theorem does not hold \cite{Young2023PNAS120,ChenKlattFredrickson2024Macromolecules57}.

+In general, incompressibility at thermal equilibrium can be achieved only in systems with long-range repulsive interactions between constituents~\cite{Torquato2018}.
 Nevertheless, hyperuniform point patterns can exist at equilibrium within higher-dimensional systems with short-range interactions.
 Indeed, the point pattern formed by the tips of superconducting vortices impinging on the surface of a thick three-dimensional sample with point disorder is an example of this situation~\cite{Rumi2019,Llorens2020,Aragon2023}.
 If the disorder in the host medium is correlated, the point pattern can become non-hyperuniform with an anisotropic structure factor~\cite{Puig2022,Puig2023} or even anti-hyperuniform~\cite{Llorens2020b,Puig2024}.
 However, in the case of a host medium with weak uncorrelated disorder, the hidden hyperuniform correlations arise from an effective long-range interaction within the plane, mediated by the elasticity of vortices across the sample thickness~\cite{Rumi2019}.
 Interestingly, at equilibrium, due to this effective long-range interaction, the nucleation of hyperuniform vortex patterns is consistent with the fluctuation-compressibility theorem.
 This has origin in density fluctuations of the vortex tips being associated with the compressibility of a single plane that has a bulk tilting energy cost.